Arthurr-Victor/Credit-Card--Risk_assessment/README.md

 ### Key Questions and Hypotheses:

-To address our goals, I compiled five key questions:
+To address our goals, I compiled six key questions:

 **Question 1:**
 _How does ownership of assets, ranging from smaller possessions (e.g., cell phones) to larger ones (e.g., property, cars), influence the client's status?
 Is there a significant influence?_